7:00AM to 5:00PM

 On the other hand, copper is sturdy and one of the strongest metals for repiping.
 Choosing copper ensures that your pipes last longer, offering value for money.

-It is always better to know more before deciding on matters.
-And knowing which pipe is more suitable for you before you buy them is no exception.
+Knowing more before deciding on matters is always better, and knowing which pipe is more suitable for you before buying is no exception.
 Will pex piping suit your lifestyle more?
 Or are you better off using copper?
 Check out the list below and see if your supposed pipe carrying water is pex or copper.

 Understanding the water quality running through the pipes is critical for choosing a suitable material.
 Ask the plumber or building manager whether the water is acidic, chlorinated or neutral.
 If it’s the latter, you can use pex pipes.
 But it’s imperative to purchase copper for the former.